How to Fix 15 Common On-Site Technical SEO Issues

 If you see that, immediately let the web developer know so they can fix the problem.
 The Disallow line means you’re telling the spiders not the crawl your entire website.
 Keep in mind that making alterations to the robots.txt file can have major consequences for your website if you’re not familiar with the process.
 So you should leave this task in the hands of an expert developer.

-Learn More: Effective SEO Techniques that Work in 2018
+Learn More: Effective SEO Techniques that Work

 13) Misconfigured NOINDEX